cihanozcelik/DrillSergeantHQ/experiments/paddleball-qlearn-wasm/scaffold.md

 - Where to change things (with copy-find anchors)
 - Tiny experiments to prove you understand it

 This scaffold is intentionally minimal: it draws **one paddle + one ball** and handles resize correctly.
-Later we’ll replace the placeholder sin/cos movement with real physics + RL.

 ---